debianin search box, install the free Debian app (or your favourite other Linux distribution); launch the app.

 You are all set!

-Notice about graphics: Microsoft's Windows Subsystem for Linux is terminal-only and gives a limited experience of a Linux distribution, deprived of its graphical user interface.
-The CPL compiler, interpreter and editor are all built to run in a terminal and will fit in seamlessly, but if the program you write draws graphics and needs the additional
+Notice about graphics: Microsoft's Windows Subsystem for Linux provides a terminal-only experience of a Linux distribution, deprived of its graphical user interface.
+The CPL compiler, interpreter and editor are all built to run in a terminal and will fit in seamlessly, but if your CPL program draws graphics and needs the additional

 apt install gnuplot) will not do.
-Instead you must install the Windows version of gnuplot, available from the official gnuplot site, and then
+Instead you may want to install the Windows version of gnuplot, available from the official gnuplot site, and then

 ln -s '/mnt/c/Program Files/gnuplot/bin/gnuplot.exe' bin/gnuplot

-in your Debian terminal, and CPL graphics will automatically find it too.
+in your Debian terminal, and CPL programs will automatically find it too.